Girls Trip

 Race: 5/5

-But if we’re breaking this film down by categories, we can see just how well Girls Trip portrays the black experience, as told through multiple characters who come from an array of backgrounds.
+But if we’re breaking this film down by categories, we can see just how well Girls Trip portrays Black experiences, as told through multiple characters who come from an array of backgrounds.
 To borrow from Complex’s quote once more, “[black characters] can be conservative, ratchet, respectable, assertive, exciting and everything in between.”

 She does, however, bring up a great point on the colorism of the film: